 The Secret of the Italian Steak

 Okay, so you probably won't track down an authentic Italian steak.
 That really doesn't matter.
 The secret of the Italian steak is to treat each cut right.
 For instance, with the Bistecca alla Florentine, you start with a good New York Strip steak.
 This is a pretty good cut.
 It has the right balance of lean and fat to make a tender and flavorful steak.
 So you lightly season the steak, grill it hot and fast and serve with a little drizzle of olive oil and salt and pepper.
 What the Italians do differently is they season the steak with lemon.
 The acid of the lemon juice tenderizes the surface and helps the steak grill a little quicker.
-The main flavor of this steak is the steak.
+The main flavor of this steak is the steak itself.

 The Grilled Tomato Sauce Gives Extra Flavor

 Bistecca alla Pizziaola uses a leaner steak with the fat cut off.
 This gives you a tender steak but not terribly flavorful.
-So you want to brush the steak with olive oil, to replace the fat, then grill and serve with a what you might describe as a hot salsa.
+So you want to brush the steak with olive oil, to replace the fat, then grill and serve with what you might describe as a hot salsa.
 The grilled tomato sauce that goes with this steak gives you extra flavor to compliment the steak.

-The Tuscan steak with sun-pdried tomatoes starts with a wonderful round steak.
-Okay, a round steak isn't very tender or flavorful, so this steak is marinated to make it tender and to add flavor.
+The Tuscan steak with sun-dried tomatoes starts with a wonderful round steak.
+Okay, round steak isn't very tender or flavorful, so this steak is marinated to make it tender and to add flavor.
 That flavor comes from sun-dried tomatoes, olive oil, and basil.
 This is a great way to make a fantastic steak without spending a lot.